.

 NOTE: The duration parameter for the home limit should be set to zero.
 A non-zero value will result in the home limit being missed.

-Direction (Dir.) - When enabled, it characterizes the Hardware Negative or Positive Limit Trigger directionally.
-When not enabled, the event will always be triggered, even when the motor is not in motion.
-When enabled, both hardware and software limit events are triggered when the motor is commanded to move only in the Direction the limit is associated with.
+Direction (Dir.) - When enabled, it characterizes the Hardware Negative or Positive Limit Trigger directionally, only when recovering from the corresponding event.
+When not enabled, the event will always be triggered when the input condition is active.
+The default and recommended setting is enabled.

 Configuration Attributes: "Info" Tab Page

 Node Type – Identifies the type of node.
-See MEIMotorInfoNodeType.
+See MPIMotorInfoNodeType.

 Network Number – An index to the SynqNet network (0, 1, 2 etc.).